trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is compliance?</b></summary><br>

-Abiding by a set of standards set by a government/Independent party/organisation.
-E.g. An industry which stores, processes or transmits Payment related information needs to be complied with PCI DSS (Payment card Industry Data Security Standard).
+Abiding by a set of standards set by a government/Independent party/organisation, e.g. an industry which stores, processes or transmits Payment related information needs to be complied with PCI DSS (Payment card Industry Data Security Standard).
 Other compliance examples can be an organisation complying with its own policies.

 </details>